Apterostigma

-Introduction

 Apterostigma is a genus of New World ants of the subfamily Myrmicinae.
 Two species have been described from fossils preserved in Dominican amber, while the others are extant.
 They are fungus-growing ants, though, unlike the majority of other species in Attini who grow Lepiotaceae, some species have begun cultivating Tricholomataceae.

-a little of his history
+History

 The genus Apterostigma was described by Gustav Mayr (1865), from winged male and female specimens collected in southern Brazil.
 It is a New World ant belonging to the Attina Subtribe (fungivorous ants), since they maintain the Ant-Fungus mutualism, where various species belonging to this subfamily use fungi from the Lepiotaceae family.
 The fungus decomposes the litter (vegetable material collected by the ants, used as a substrate), however, this is not the case of the genus Apterostigma, since it has been found that it cultivates a pterulaceous fungus of the Tricholomataceae family, which is given as a substrate. woody matter and insect excretions, along with some bits of leaf litter.

 Diagnosis

 Worker

 Head elongated, without isolated spines or denticles; Ventrally the eye is bordered by a convexity, the vertex extending into a sheet that delimits the occipital zone and forms a neck of variable length and width. the pronotum presents an anterior transverse edge, the cervical edge; the mesonotum presents a pair of thick longitudinal and parallel ridges of variable development and elevation; occasionally the propodeum presents a pair of isolated spines or denticles, although in some species the mesonotal ridges may form anterior triangular lobes.
 Both the petiole and the post-petiole lack denticles or dorsal tubercles. the first tergus of the gaster presents on each side a longitudinal edge of variable development; the gaster generally presents a finely granulated cuticle, sometimes rough; with roughness or small piliferous papillae; never with prominent denticles or tubercles.
 Body hairs consisting of flexible hairs, apically pointed, always arching or basally curved, occasionally silky, sometimes wiry; never straight, spatuliform, or squamiform.